 Interphase –

 It is the interval period between two successive cell divisions when the chromatin material remains in a highly attenuated condition.
-It is the preparatory phase because the nucleus and cytoplasm synthesize and store all those substances that are essential for cell division.
+It is the preparatory phase because the nucleus and cytoplasm synthesize and store all the substances essential for cell division.

-Interphase is divided into three distinct periods on the basis of synthetic activities:
+Interphase is divided into three distinct periods based on synthetic activities:

 What is Karyokinesis?